Table of Contents

 Creating a Future Serviceable Address

-1. The Target Date is the date in which the selected Serviceable Address will be assigned to the Account.
+1. Target Date: The date the selected Serviceable Address will be assigned to the account.

-Once the Future Serviceable Address is associated to the account, the notes are automatically deleted and removed along with the address from the Future Serviceable Addresses list on the Account Overview.
+After the Future Serviceable Address is applied to the account, the notes are automatically deleted and the address is removed from the Future Serviceable Addresses list on the Account Overview.

-As illustrated by the image above, the selected Future Serviceable Address will show the Account which is currently assigned to the Serviceable Address, along with the selected Target Date and any notes provided for this change.
+As shown in the image above, the Future Serviceable Address displays the account currently assigned to that address, the target date, and any notes you added.

-If a Future Serviceable Address is associated with a scheduled job, you will receive a message within the Edit Future Serviceable Address modal informing you.
-This allows you to make all necessary changes within your instance associated with the Future Serviceable Address and any scheduled jobs.
+If the Future Serviceable Address is linked to a scheduled job, you’ll see a message in the Edit Future Serviceable Address window letting you know.
+This helps you make any needed updates to both the Future Serviceable Address and the scheduled job.

-If the Target Date has passed, and the Future Serviceable Address was not assigned to the Account, then the banner message will change in color and in context.
+If the target date passes and the Future Serviceable Address hasn’t been assigned to the account, the banner will change color and update its message.

-Once the Future Serviceable Address has been associated to the Account, it will be automatically deleted from the Future Serviceable Addresses list on the Account Overview.
-If it doesn't get associated, it remains listed with the red Target Date and banner message until it is either associated or deleted.
+Once the Future Serviceable Address is applied to the account, it’s automatically removed from the Future Serviceable Addresses list on the Account Overview.
+If it isn’t applied, it stays listed—with the target date in red and the banner message—until it’s either applied or deleted.

 Serviceable Addresses Overview

-Here, you can view and track all Future Serviceable Addresses associated with Accounts in your instance.
-Future Serviceable Addresses are in order by the Target Date.
-You can access the Account by clicking on the Account Name under the Target Account column.
+Here, you can view and track all Future Serviceable Addresses in your instance.
+They’re listed by target date, and you can open an account by clicking its name in the Target Account column.

 Creating and Scheduling a Job